Search Website

 New Horizons Band

-Western’s program was the first New Horizons Band in Canada, and remains one of the largest programs of its kind in North America.
-We have 200+ members over the five band levels.
+Western’s program was the first New Horizons Band in Canada, and remains one of the largest adult programs of its kind in North America.
+We have 200+ members over the various band levels.

 Join New Horizons Band if you want to: